eugenp/tutorials/orientdb/README.md

 Introduction to the OrientDB Java APIs
 ======================================

-This is a simple maven project that shows how to do OrientDB operations using the Java API.
+This is a simple maven project that shows how to use OrientDB's Java APIs.

 ### Requirements